 3. Liquid Trace Minerals in Ionic Form

-A third criteria for judging a mineral product is its form.
+A third criterion for judging a mineral product is its form.
 The very best form of minerals and trace minerals is in a liquid electrolyte/ionic state.
 This means the minerals are capable of conducting electrical energy within the body.
 Ionic minerals have either a positive or negative charge, which, like magnets, allows them to be transported where they need to go.
-The minerals in Anderson Sea M.D. are found in their smallest form, down to angstrom size, which means they can pass through a semi-permeable membrane and be absorbed in the digestive system.
+The minerals in Anderson Sea M.D. are found in their smallest form, down to angstrom size, which means they can pass through a semi permeable membrane and be absorbed in the digestive system.
 They do not need to be broken down any further to be absorbed.
-There is not a more bio-available form than liquid ionic trace minerals.
+There is not a more bioavailable form than liquid ionic trace minerals.